-Headteacher's Welcome 2

-Mission Statement and the Aims of the School 3

-The School Day 4

-mportant Dates - Terms, Holidays and Examinations 4

-What is the Induction Process into Harrow Way?
-5

-Travelling to and from School 5

-How does the School deliver the Curriculum?
-6

-The HWCS Guarantee for Years 7 and 8 7

-s there Homework?
-7

-What is the Student Diary?
-8

-What Extra Curricular Activities are on offer?
-9

-Music Tuition 10

-Charging for Activities 10

-Why is Attendance and Punctuality so important?
-11

-What must I do when my Child is absent from School?
-12

-What happens if my Child becomes ill in School?
-13

-What happens to Lost Property?
-13

-What equipment will my Child need?
+Headteacher's Welcome 2 Mission Statement and the Aims of the School 3 The School Day 4 Important Dates - Terms, Holidays and Examinations What is the Induction Process into Harrow Way?
+5 Travelling to and from School 5 How does the School deliver the Curriculum?
+6 Is there Homework?
+7 What is the Student Diary?
+7 What Extracurricular Activities are on offer?
+8 Music Tuition Charging for Activities Why is Attendance and Punctuality so important?
+10 What must I do when my Child is absent from School?
+11 What happens if my Child becomes ill in School?
+12 What happens to Lost Property?
+12 What equipment will my Child need?
 What Additional Support could my Child receive?
-14

-What is the Role of the Family Partnership Manager?
-14

-How are Students encouraged and rewarded?
-15

-How is Student Progress monitored?
-15

-The Library Resource Centre 16

-Accessing the School's IT facilities

-How will my Child be treated as an Individual in a Larger School?
-18

-Expectations of Student Behaviour and General Rules 19

-School Uniform 20

-Year Assemblies and Tutor Registration Period 22

-What is the Routine at Break and Lunch Time?
-23

-What is the Student Voice?
-24

-About the Harrow Way Community School Association (HWCSA) 24

-How will Parents and Staff get to know each other?
-25

-Map of the School . back cover
+13 What is the Role of the Safeguarding Manager?
+13 How are Students encouraged and rewarded?
+14 How is Student Progress monitored?
+14 The Learning Resource Centre 15 Accessing the School's IT facilities 16 How will my Child be treated as an Individual in a Larger School?
+17 Expectations of Student Behaviour and General Rules 18 School Uniform 19 Year Assemblies and Tutor Registration Period 21 What is the Routine at Break and Lunch Time?
+22 What is Student Voice?
+About the Harrow Way Community School Association (HWCSA) 23 How will Parents and Staff get to know each other?
+24 Map of the School back cover